dse/date-time-utils/README.md

 The first form of the command just prints today's date.

-The second form of the command just prints the date specified by the argument.
+The second form of the command prints every date between today and the date specified by the argument.

 The third form of the command prints every date between and including the two dates you've specified.
 If DATE1 is earlier than DATE2, dates